Category Archives: Prostitution

 Please contact my office if you, a friend or family member are charged with a crime.
 Hiring an effective and competent defense attorney is the first and best step toward justice.

-Prostitution Evidence Admitted During Defendant’s Assault Trial.
+Prostitution Evidence Admitted During Defendant’s Assault Trial

 In State v.
-Woods, the WA Court of Appeals held that evidence that the defendant prostituted the victim was properly admitted in his prosecution for second degree assault by strangulation.
-These prior acts were necessary to explain to the jury why the victim was fearful of seeking help from her family or from the police.
+Woods, the WA Court of Appeals held that evidence of prostitution was properly admitted in the defendant’s prosecution for assault in the second degree.
+The Court reasoned these prior acts were necessary to explain to the jury why the victim was fearful of seeking help from her family or from the police.

-In April of 2012, Woods again assaulted Englund.
-Her mother drove her to the hospital.
-Englund disclosed the 2011 assaults for the first time during a subsequent interview with a police detective.
+In April of 2012, the alleged victim’s mother drove her to the hospital in the aftermath of an alleged assault.
+The alleged victim disclosed other recent assaults during a subsequent interview with a police detective.

-THE CHARGES, JURY TRIAL & BASIS FOR APPEAL.
+THE CHARGES, JURY TRIAL & BASIS FOR APPEAL

-Woods was charged with one count of assault in the second degree for the September 2011 strangulation, with a special allegation of domestic violence pursuant to RCW 10.99.020.
+The Defendant was charged with one count of assault in the second degree for the September 2011 strangulation, with a special allegation of domestic violence pursuant to RCW 10.99.020.

-During trial, the court admitted evidence of the August 2011 strangulation and the prostitution evidence.
-It determined that such evidence was admissible because it aided the jurors in understanding the nature of the relationship, motive, and intent, and helped to illuminate the victim’s state of mind.
-The trial court also noted that—in matters dealing with domestic violence—testimony regarding prior assaults may assist the jury in understanding the dynamics of the domestic violence relationship and in assessing the victim’s credibility.
+During trial, the court admitted evidence of an August 2011 strangulation and the prostitution evidence.
+It determined that such evidence was admissible because it aided the jurors in understanding the nature of the relationship, motive, and intent, and helped to illuminate the alleged victim’s state of mind.
+The trial court also noted that testimony regarding prior assaults may assist the jury in understanding the dynamics of the domestic violence relationship and in assessing the alleged victim’s credibility.

-The jury found Woods guilty.
+The jury found the Defendant guilty.
 He timely appealed.
-Although his attorney filed an Anders brief on arguments that the appeal was frivolous, the WA Court of Appeals nevertheless granted review to resolve the issues presented.
+The WA Court of Appeals granted review to resolve the issues presented.

 THE COURT’S REASONING AND CONCLUSION.